 Chris Burniske, blockchain products lead with ARK Investment Management.

 “A well-known characteristic about bitcoin is that it’s on a disinflationary supply schedule.
 While many people think of gold as being the same, gold is actually a sneakily inflationary asset,”

-The total of Gold reserve (National Treasuries) as reported by the Gold.org is estimated to be 34.500 metric tons.
-The cost of each metric ton is around $40 million dollars.
+The total Gold reserve (National Treasuries) as reported by the Gold.org is estimated to be 34.500 metric tons.
+The cost of each metric ton is over $65 million dollars.

 The total supply of Gold is estimated to be around 190,040 tonnes along with an estimated below ground reserve of 54,000 tonnes.

 Therefore, out of the total supply above Earth, international reserves in countries hold only about 18.1%.
 The rest is distributed in the form of jewelry, technology and investment across the individuals and entities.